stancld/zonelens/LESSONS_LEARNT.md

 # Lessons Learned While Experimenting with Windsurf, Claude Sonnet 3.7, and Gemini 2.5 Pro
+This guide outlines practical tips and best practices for working effectively with LLM-based coding assistants.
+These insights are drawn from hands-on experience building Stridely and experimenting with models like Windsurf, Claude Sonnet 3.7, and Gemini 2.5 Pro.

 ## Git Is Your Best Friend
 Large Language Models (LLMs) are excellent at generating large volumes of code quickly.
-However, they can also unintentionally modify existing logic or introduce regressions when proposing changes.
+However, they can unintentionally modify existing logic or introduce regressions.
 Robust version control is essential.

-My preferred workflow involves tracking all file versions before prompting the LLM.
-This way, I can isolate and review the changes separately — often keeping LLM-generated outputs in untracked files for clarity and safety.
+### Best practices:

+- Always commit a working state before prompting an LLM for new features or refactoring.
+- Use git diff to review suggested changes before merging them.
+- Keep LLM-generated code in untracked files when experimenting.
+- Use feature branches to isolate experimental work.
+- Be ready to revert if things go sideways.

 ## Start with a Project Roadmap
-LLMs tend to wander from the core objective, especially if left unguided.
-They often jump ahead and implement extra features before they’re needed.
-Writing a clear project roadmap or scope before you begin helps anchor the conversation and keeps the generation process on track.
-Tip: It’s surprisingly productive (and fun) to let the LLM help draft this roadmap with you.
+LLMs tend to wander from the core objective, especially when left unguided.
+They often implement premature features or shift direction unexpectedly.
+Writing a roadmap helps anchor the generation process.

+### Tips:

+- Define your MVP features clearly before adding “nice-to-haves.”
+- Break down complex features into smaller, manageable components.
+- Let the LLM help you brainstorm the roadmap — it’s often surprisingly effective.
+- Document architectural decisions to stay aligned over time.

 ## Define Code Generation Guidelines Upfront
-To get consistent, maintainable output from LLMs, it's helpful to explicitly state your expectations regarding code style, formatting, in-line comments, naming conventions, etc. Clear instructions tend to significantly improve the relevance and readability of the generated code.
+To get maintainable, consistent output from an LLM, you need to explicitly specify your expectations.
+This includes formatting, naming conventions, structure, and comment style.
+### Recommendations:

+- Establish coding standards in a shared document (e.g., docs/code_guidelines.md).
+- Be consistent with project structure and style.
+- Use tools like ruff, mypy, pre-commit, and linters to enforce consistency.
+- Refine guidelines as needed when output quality is lacking.

+## LLMs Are Great at Writing Code—But Not at Fixing It
+LLMs can generate both implementation and test code — but they’re often unreliable at debugging.
+Prompting them to find and fix issues frequently leads to broken or inconsistent behavior.
+### Better strategy:

+- Use static analysis tools (mypy, linters) to catch type and syntax issues early.
+- Debug with pdb to get hands-on insight — it's usually faster and more reliable.
+- Manually verify functionality before merging LLM-suggested changes.
+- Avoid prompting the model to "guess" what’s wrong — it often leads to more confusion than clarity.

+## Communicate Clearly with the Model
+The quality of an LLM’s output is directly tied to the quality of your prompt.
+Clear, specific instructions help prevent misunderstandings.
+### Guidelines:

+- Be specific and direct with your requests.
+- Provide relevant context, such as prior design choices or goals.
+- Point out known errors rather than asking the LLM to find them.
+- Br    eak tasks into smaller, well-defined steps for better control.

+## Collaborate Iteratively
+Treat the LLM as a capable partner — not an all-knowing oracle.
+Use it to assist in exploration, but apply your judgment to refine its suggestions.
+### Working style:

+- Start simple and iterate.
+Don't try to build everything in one go.
+- Continuously review and refine generated code.
+- Combine your domain knowledge with the LLM’s capabilities.
+- Provide feedback (even conversationally) to guide future interactions.

+## Test Thoroughly
+Just like human-written code, LLM-generated code must be tested rigorously.
+### Testing strategy:

+- Always review the logic and functionality manually.
+- Ask the LLM to write tests, but validate them carefully.
+- Test edge cases and error conditions explicitly.
+- Incorporate automated testing into your development pipeline.

+## Manage Complexity and Scope
+LLMs often introduce unnecessary complexity.
+Stay focused on core functionality and defer advanced features until the foundation is solid.
+### Advice:

+- Be mindful of “feature creep” — resist the urge to implement everything at once.
+- Maintain a clear separation of concerns in your architecture.
+- Keep documentation in sync with code and decisions.
+- Prioritize readability and maintainability over novelty.

+## Final Thoughts
+Effective LLM-assisted development is a skill — one that improves with experience.
+By applying structured workflows, clear communication, and a collaborative mindset, you can get the most out of tools like Claude Sonnet, Gemini, and Windsurf.

-Co-authored by a free-tier OpenAI ChatGPT.
+Co-authored with a free-tier OpenAI ChatGPT.